 The structural engineering firm specializes in forensic engineering, masonry design, and restoration.
 In addition, the firm is involved with research projects and provides consulting for the development of new masonry products.
-Additional work includes design and review of new construction, evaluation of existing structures, and disaster investigations.
+Additional work includes design and review of new construction, evaluation of existing structures, disaster investigations, and lecturing.

 Services